 C'mon Inner Peace… I Don't Have All Damn Day

-Recently, friends keep asking me for my advise about love.
-They act as if maybe I am some sort of “love guru” on something I know nothing about simply because I am in love with an amazing man.
+Recently, friends keep asking for my advise about love.
+They act as if maybe I am some sort of “love guru” simply because I am in love with an amazing man.

-I always tell them the same thing, over and over.
-“Passion is a noisy thing… but true love lives quietly“.
+I always tell them the same thing… “Passion is a noisy thing, but true love lives quietly“.

-I say this, fully expecting them to have some major epiphany; just as I did when I first heard this phrase back in high school many years ago.
+I say this, fully expecting them to have some major epiphany; just as I did when I first heard this phrase many years ago.

 …but they never do.

 Somehow, I have clutched onto these ten words insisting that I would not settle until I found “that guy.”